How To Fix Excel Circular Reference Error?

 3. Preview the repaired files and click Save File to save the files at desired location.

-To fix this problem, you need to move your formula to some other cell.
-For this, just press the Ctrl+X from your keyboard to cut the formula, and after selecting another cell press the Ctrl+V button to paste it.
+To tackle the situation, you need to move your formula to some other cell.
+For this, just press the Ctrl+X keys from your keyboard to cut the formula, and after selecting another cell press the Ctrl+V keys to paste it.

 • Hit the Formulas.